HotDB-Community/hotdb-documents/docs/en/v2.5.6/cross-idc-disaster-recovery.md

 - Similar to the data source, icon of ConfigDB in red means a failure exists; moving the cursor over the red icon, the failure cause can be displayed.
 Orange means an abnormal replication status exists, moving the cursor over the orange icon, the abnormality cause can be displayed.

-- The monitoring information of \"Replication latency\" is displayed in the ConfigDB.
-Similar to the data source, the alert threshold of replication latency can be set under ConfigDB module in \"Setting ---\> Topological Graph Alert Setting\".
+- The monitoring information of "Replication latency" is displayed in the ConfigDB.
+Similar to the data source, the alert threshold of replication latency can be set under ConfigDB module in "Setting ---> Topological Graph Alert Setting".

 > ![](assets/cross-idc-disaster-recovery/image61.png)

-2\.
-Monitoring information of ConfigDB is added to the Topological Graph Info Panel
+2. Monitoring information of ConfigDB is added to the Topological Graph Info Panel

 - Warning-level monitoring information is added: The replication status of ConfigDB is abnormal and ConfigDB replication latency exceeds the threshold.

-3\.
-IDC switching message is added in the Topological Graph Info Panel
+3. IDC switching message is added in the Topological Graph Info Panel

 - When IDC switching occurs, a message which reports the IDC switching will appear on the Topological Graph Info Panel of the topology of master center under the three levels of info, warning and error.